Electrolysis is the ideal method for hairs that the laser cannot treat which are blonde, gray, red, and fine hairs.

 C.M.E. - Certified Medical Electrologist

 Electrolysis treatments are not recommended for individuals with a tendency to keloid.
 If you have had cosmetic injections within 48 hours in the area we will be treating please let us know.
-If you have a history of cold sores, please notify us when you call so we can discuss Dr. Wire filling an Acyclovir prescription for you.
+If you have a history of cold sores please notify us when you call so we can prescribe an antivirul, such as Acyclovir, for you.